Quantum Counterfeit Coins

 The Quantum Algorithm

-The quantum solution builds up in four steps.
+The quantum solution proceeds in four steps.

 Setup